 These kinds of movements will not only “make you stronger” but they’ll make you stronger in increased ranges of motion, demanded by proper running form.

-Side note: For stronger, more successful training, make sure to pick a marathon training plan that includes this type of strength training in it!
+Side note: For stronger, more successful training, make sure to pick a marathon training program that includes this type of strength training in it!

 At the end of the day, it doesn’t matter how strong you are if you can’t put into play.